The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 30

-Forced JWK cache refresh interval in minutes which is used to restrict the frequency of the forced refresh attempts which may happen when the token verification fails due to the cache having no JWK key with a kid property matching the current token’s kid header.
-It will be ignored unless the mp.jwt.verify.publickey.location points to the HTTP or HTTPS URL based JWK set.
+Forced JWK cache refresh interval in minutes, which is used to restrict the frequency of the forced refresh attempts that might happen when the token verification fails due to the cache having no JWK key with a kid property matching the current token’s kid header.
+It is ignored unless the mp.jwt.verify.publickey.location points to the HTTP or HTTPS URL-based JWK set.

 smallrye.jwt.expiration.grace